Categories of Student Organizations

 Officers

 Officers must be full-time students, except for organizations where membership is composed of both faculty and student members, and a faculty member may serve as an officer.
 To be eligible to serve as an officer of a registered student organization, a student should be in good academic standing at the time of his/her election or appointment and during his/her term of office.
 In addition, a student may be judged ineligible for the office if found responsible for violating a University Standard of Conduct.
-When an election is held in a registered student organization, the names of the new officers must be updated online in the Student Organization System within one (1) week.
+When an election is held in a registered student organization, the names of new officers must be updated on VOLink within one (1) week.

 Statement of the terms of officers and the time and method of election